Casimir energy through transfer operators for sine-Gordon backgrounds: Green's function

 for the complete Green's function

-or, equivalently, by solving
+or equivalently by solving

-for the reduced one.
+for the reduced Green's function.
 Solving this differential equation requires assuming the continuity of $G_k(z_1,z_2)$ and the discontinuity of its first derivative at the points $\{a,b\}$, as well as imposing an exponentially decaying behaviour of the solutions at infinity.
 Another way to compute the reduced Green's function in the spatial dimension orthogonal to the surfaces of the plates is by using \cite{Guilarte2015}

-for the two linear independent scattering solutions given in \eqref{soldiestro}-\eqref{solzurdo} for the complete system of two plates in the PT background.
+with the two linear independent scattering solutions given in \eqref{soldiestro}-\eqref{solzurdo} for the complete system of two plates in the PT background.
 Note that $\textrm{u}(z-z')$ is the unit or Heaviside step function.
 Both aforementioned methods yield the same solution for the correlator.

 Moreover, the Wronskian $W[\psi_k^R, \psi_k^L]$ has to be the same for the three zones in which the two delta plates divide the space.
 This imposes the following relation between the scattering coefficients: $t= B_R\,C_L-C_RB_L$.
-This relation is useful to simplify the solutions of the Green's function in the different zones which the plates divide the space into, and to rewrite them as being $\Delta G_{k}(z_1,z_2)$ given by the equation \eqref{Green1} in Appendix \ref{AppendixA}.
+This relation is useful to simplify the solutions of the Green's function in the different zones, and to rewrite them as being $\Delta G_{k}(z_1,z_2)$ given by the equation \eqref{Green1} in appendix \ref{AppendixA}.

 Notice that the Green's function for the kink potential centered at the origin without any delta interactions (i.e. $v_0=w_0=v_1=w_1=0$) takes the form